ifpb/new_wave/README.md

 [Salão de Ferramentas SBRC 2023 (previous work)](https://doi.org/10.5753/sbrc_estendido.2023.712)

+Experimentation is a crucial step in many types of scientific research, enabling researchers to evaluate the validity of their hypotheses.
+In computer networks, one of the key challenges during the experimentation phase is finding load generators capable of accurately modeling diverse traffic patterns for various applications.
+To address this issue, our previous work introduced a load generator designed to generate load based on real application behavior.
+In this sense, this work improves the WAVE - Workload Assay for Verified Experiments.
+A new WAVE version can generate loads for three distinct patterns: sinusoid, flashcrowd, and step.
+Additionally, it now supports microbursts and container-based environments.

+This repository is organized into three main sections: requirements, download and initialization, and finalization of the new WAVE tool.

 ## Checking the Required Requirements

 ### Checking if Python3 is installed and it's version: